thiagoabb/SEBC/challenges/challenges.md

   * `oozie`
   * `hue`
 * Record the following in `challenges/labs/1_db-server.md`
-  * A command and output that shows the hostname of your database server
+  * The db server command and output that report the server host
-  * A command and output that reports the database server version
+  * The db server command and output that report the server version
-  * A command and output that lists all the databases in the server
+  * The db server command and output that list the databases
 * Push this work to GitHub
 * Label the Issue `review` and assign it to an instructor

 ---
 <div style="page-break-after: always;"></div>

-## <center> Challenge 2: Install Cloudera Manager
+## <center> Challenge 2: Install Cloudera Manager 5.12.x (latest micro release)

 * Create the Issue `Install CM`
 * Assign yourself and label it `started`